dyarawilliams/100-days-of-code/r1-log.md

 ### R1D53
 Making the 5th layout using float 2 more to go for my homework assignment from my Full Stack Bootcamp.

+### R1D54
+Began working on the cuisine restuarant website which is the 6th layout.